NAVER-INTEL-Co-Lab/gaudi-perf/README.md

 2. Run `make build` to build the Docker image and start the container.
 Run this command when you wish to rebuild the Docker image.
 3. Run `make exec` to enter an existing Docker container.

+## Getting started

+For instructions on matrix multiplication throughput measurements, visit the `matmul` directory.
+Commands are described in their respective files.

+To measure prefill throughputs for Llama models, visit the `prefill` directory.